 Sukhumvit Road is foodie heaven.
 Almost every world cuisine is represented in an endless selection of street stalls, local eateries, upscale dining haunts, food courts, and restaurants specializing in regional cuisine 📜

-If you’re an adventurous eater, Khao San Road is famed for its street stalls selling fried insects 👓 Ethnic Thai cuisine from all four regions is easily found in Bangkok.
-Such as the Isaan-inspired Som Tam salad.
+If you’re an adventurous eater, Khao San Road is famed for its street stalls selling fried insects 👓 Ethnic Thai cuisine from all four regions is easily found in Krung Thep Maha Nakhon (Bangkok), such as the Isaan-inspired Som Tam salad.
 The salad is made of grated green papayas, bean sprouts, chilies, and other available vegetables and is unique but extremely spicy.
 Seafood lovers should head for Soi Phadung Dao, and Little India along Phahurat is known for its curries.

 Taxi travel, although slow, is well-priced by international standards.
 From Don Muang, a licensed taxi is the best way to the center, as the train service is somewhat third-world.
 Getting around the city’s downtown districts is best by Skytrain, again avoiding the horrendous traffic 📜 There are three lines, with fares charged by the number of zones traveled.

-The Bangkok Metro, although less comprehensive than the Skytrain, can be useful and is equally inexpensive 🎓 The Chao Phraya Express Boat service serves mostly the Rattanakosin district.
+Although less comprehensive than the Skytrain, the Bangkok Metro can be useful and is equally inexpensive 🎓 The Chao Phraya Express Boat service serves mostly the Rattanakosin district.
 Metered taxis are easily found, but drivers may refuse a ride if traffic is heavy along the route.
 The much-loved (or loathed) tuk-tuks are suitable for short journeys and poor for the city’s pollution levels 📎.
 They are fun if you’re not overcharged.
 Local buses are slow and challenging for foreigners.
 When the roads are gridlocked, motosias (motorcycle taxis) are an adrenaline-rich way to get around.

 Bangkok’s climate is classified as tropical wet and dry, but, for residents, ‘hot, hotter, and hottest’ might be considered a more apt description 🧐 The dry season runs from November through the end of January.
 Daytime highs are around 32°C with very little rain—the wet season peaks around April and May at 40°C and more.